AzureMarker/shaku/README.md

 }
 ```

+## Minimum Supported Rust Version
+Shaku currently supports the latest stable release of Rust, plus the previous
+version.
+This range will probably increase to the previous two versions by the
+time Shaku reaches 1.0.

+Latest stable version: 1.41.0

+Minimum supported version: 1.40.0

 ## Acknowledgements
 This library started off as "he_di" (later renamed to "shaku") under the
 guidance of [@bgbahoue] and [@U007D].
 Their work inspired the current maintainer